Statistics

 Major in Mathematics-Statistics

-The program is designed to prepare the student for: (1) a career in industries such as finance and insurance that require a high level of mathematical sophistication and a substantial knowledge of probability and statistics; and (2) graduate study in quantitative disciplines.
-Students choose electives in finance, actuarial science, operations research, or other quantitative fields to complement requirements in mathematics, statistics, and computer science.
+This major program is designed to prepare students for: (1) a career in industries, such as finance and insurance, that require a high level of mathematical sophistication and a substantial knowledge of probability and statistics; and (2) graduate study in quantitative disciplines.

-Courses taken for a grade of Pass/D/Fail, or in which the grade of D has been received, do not count toward the major.
-The requirements for the major are as follows:
+The major requires 14 courses, as follows.
+(Courses taken for a grade of Pass/D/Fail, or in which the grade of D has been received, do not count toward the major.):

 Mathematics